• Skip to content

 At a certain point in my pregnancy, I developed what my hubby and I playfully called a “burger deficiency.”
 I would be tearful and exhausted unless I had exactly two burgers a day.
 I vaguely remember telling my husband, Michael, that I didn’t feel loved one day, because he hadn’t gotten me my grass-fed burgers.
 It may have been snowing and 5 pm, and he may have had to brave the snow and traffic to fetch said burgers, but I digress. 🙂

 While I never had my carnitine levels tested, I felt so much better after eating my burgers… After having my son, I stopped eating my burger-enriched diet.
 I ended up feeling weak and had so much muscle pain and muscle loss that I found my yoga class unbearable.
-I eventually started taking carnitine and, within days, my muscle pain and weakness resolved, and my muscle strength started building up again!
+I eventually started taking carnitine again and within days, my muscle pain and weakness resolved, and my muscle strength started building up again!

 Research has suggested that low iron levels may be the underlying factor in decreased carnitine levels during pregnancy (as iron is a needed cofactor in the synthesis of carnitine in the body).
-One 2009 study with 26 pregnant women found that those taking 500 mg of L-carnitine during pregnancy, starting at week 13 of gestation through birth, normalized their levels of carnitine.
-(Meanwhile, the placebo group showed continued reductions in their plasma carnitine levels.)
-There was a positive correlation between iron status and plasma carnitine.
-Researchers suggested that low levels of iron reduced the rate of carnitine production.
+[55] One 2009 study with 26 pregnant women found that those taking 500 mg of L-carnitine during pregnancy, starting at week 13 of gestation through birth, normalized their levels of carnitine.
+[56] (Meanwhile, the placebo group showed continued reductions in their plasma carnitine levels.)

 That said, one 2010 study did not find sufficient data to conclude that insufficient iron status was the primary reason for the low plasma carnitine levels observed in pregnant women.
-They found that the cause was likely a low availability of precursors of carnitine biosynthesis (specifically, trimethyllysine and gamma-butyrobetaine, associated with the amino acid Lysine and its role in the synthesis of carnitine).
+[57] They found that the cause was likely a low availability of precursors of carnitine biosynthesis (specifically, trimethyllysine and gamma-butyrobetaine, associated with the amino acid lysine and its role in the synthesis of carnitine).

 Whatever the reason (it may turn out to be multiple reasons, of course), it is important to make note of the fact that during pregnancy, the mother’s plasma carnitine levels are subject to greatly decrease.
 It has been estimated that by the time of delivery, plasma carnitine concentrations may decrease to about half of that of non-pregnant women.
 So, burgers (and carnitine supplementation) are recommended.
 Bring on the burgers!